Organising a Litter Clear up in the Community

-- If you find drugs related litter then contact either the council on 01259 450000, or Central Scotland Police on 01259 723255.
+- If you find drugs related litter you should contact either the council via our online Report It facility, email firstname.lastname@example.org or phone 01259 450000 or Police Scotland on 101.
 Please give as accurate a description of the location as possible to allow for the safe and speedy removal of the items.

 - Make sure volunteers are supplied with appropriate protective gloves and advise them to wear old clothes and suitable footwear.